wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    <a name="productiveURL"></a>

-   PROTIP: Notice the sub-domain in the URL address assigned, such as "na53" in https://na53.lightning.force.com/..."
+   PROTIP: Notice the <strong>sub-domain</strong> at the front of the URL address assigned, such as "na53" in "https://na53.lightning.force.com/...".

    "lightning" in the URL reflects use of the new User experience screen design rather than the "classic" UX.